Evaluation of the Trafford Neighbourhood Programme

 - 4. Neighbourhood Networks - These bring together residents, health care, social care, community and VCSFE to adopt a population health management focussed on prevention and service integration.

-The Labour government recently commissioned the Darzi report, an independent investigation of the NHS in England, to prepare for the NHS Ten Year Plan.
+The Labour government commissioned the Darzi report, an independent investigation of the NHS in England, in preparation for the NHS 10 Year Health Plan for England, which was published in 2025.

 The report concluded that the best way to reorganise the system would be to base it around the following 3 pillars: